-Additionally, sleep apnea results poor performance in regular activities, like at work and school, motor vehicle accidents, and children and adolescents become unsuccessful in academic activities.
+Additionally, sleep apnea results in poor performance in regular activities, like at work and school, motor vehicle accidents, and children and adolescents become unsuccessful in academic activities.

 Can you die if you have sleep apnea?

 Yes, one can die of sleep apnea as it triggers different life-threatening conditions.
 When you breathe properly, your body gets enough oxygen through the lungs and it is 100 percent during sleeping.
 Enough oxygen flow through lungs gives you good night sleep.
-But in the absence of it, one can have sudden cardiac arrest and sometimes death also happens.
+But in the absence of it, one can have a sudden cardiac arrest and sometimes death also happens.

 If you leave it untreated, you suppose to suffer from: